makeaweli/wordpress-default-text/readme.txt

 === Wordpress Default Text ===
 Contributors: jkalawe
 Donate link: http://www.bgca.org
-Tags: template, default, editorial
+Tags: template, default, editorial, multisite
 Requires at least: 3.0.1
 Tested up to: 3.8.1
-Stable tag: 1.03
+Stable tag: 1.04
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Insert configureable text defaults for new post title and body.
+Insert configureable text defaults for new content title and body fields.

 == Description ==

+Default Text is a a helpful workflow tool:
-Insert configureable text defaults for new post title and body.
+* Enforce editorial standards for title and body styles
+* A quick reference for content editors that aren't regular contributors

+= Variables =
 Variables are available to customize your default text strings.
+You can create your own custom variables also!
+Consult the FAQ for more details.

+= Multisite =
+Default Text is also multisite compatible as it has been designed for a multisite environment.

 == Installation ==